Fire Weather Watch issued for Upper Wind River Basin, Wind River Basin by NWS - NewsBreak

 weather.gov

-Fire Weather Watch issued for Granite, Green, Ferris, Rattlesnake Mountains by NWS

-Effective: 2022-09-08 12:00:00 MDT Expires: 2022-09-08 20:00:00 MDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: A Fire Weather Watch means that critical fire weather conditions are forecast to occur.
-Listen for later forecasts and possible Red Flag Warnings.
-Target Area: Granite, Green, Ferris, Rattlesnake Mountains; Upper Wind River Basin, Wind River Basin FIRE WEATHER WATCH REMAINS IN EFFECT FROM THURSDAY AFTERNOON THROUGH THURSDAY EVENING * IMPACTS: Low Humidities...Hot Temperatures and Strong Gusty Winds will create erratic fire behavior and new fire starts. * AFFECTED AREA: In Central WY...Fire Weather Zones 283 and 289. * COUNTIES AFFECTED: In Central WY...Fremont...Natrona.
-In Southwest WY...Sweetwater. * WIND: West 15 to 25 mph with gusts up to 40 mph.
-North winds 15 to 20 mph with gusts up to 30 mph behind the front. * COLD FRONT: A cold front will sweep across the Wind River Basin late Thursday afternoon, bringing an abrupt wind shift from the north. * THUNDERSTORMS: Isolated thunderstorms are possible along the cold front Thursday evening. * HUMIDITY: As low as 14 percent. * TEMPERATURES: Highs in the mid 80s.
+Effective: 2022-09-08 12:00:00 MDT Expires: 2022-09-08 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
+A combination of strong winds...low relative humidity...and warm temperatures can contribute to extreme fire behavior.
+Target Area: East Wind River Mountains, South Shoshone NF RED FLAG WARNING REMAINS IN EFFECT FROM NOON TODAY TO 8 PM MDT THIS EVENING * IMPACTS: Low Humidities...Unseasonably Warm Temperatures Strong Gusty Winds will create erratic fire behavior with any existing or new fire starts. * AFFECTED AREA: In Central WY...Fire Weather Zone 288. * COUNTIES AFFECTED: In Central WY...Fremont.
+In West Central WY...Sublette. * WIND: West 20 to 30 mph with gusts up to 45 mph. * HUMIDITY: As low as 18 percent. * TEMPERATURES: Highs in the lower 70s.

 weather.gov